Noida: Sports

 In 2005, the city hosted the Noida Half-Marathon and the city's maiden international exposure, the Queen's Baton Relay for the Commonwealth Games.
 The cycling competition for the 2010 commonwealth games was held at Noida-Greater Noida Expressway.
 The Noida Golf Course is situated on the southern end of the city.
 The Noida Golf 18-hole par 72 Course having a length of 6989 yards length has been assessed by Indian Golf Union Technical Committee.
 In 2011, Greater Noida hosted the inaugural Formula One Indian Grand Prix at the Buddh International Circuit constructed by the Jaypee Group.
 The circuit is the first of its kind in South Asia.

 An international cricket stadium has been built in Sector 21 known as Noida Cricket Stadium.
 With a capacity of around 20,000 spectators, the Noida Stadium Complex houses facilities like dedicated tracks for cycling enthusiasts, golf, and football training facilities.
 The Noida Cricket Stadium Complex consists of a Basketball court, Squash court, Table-tennis court, Lawn tennis court, Golf course, and Skating rink.

-A 50,000-capacity cricket stadium-cum-sports facility with 125 acres land will be built at Noida Expressway in Sector 152, which makes it bigger than Feroz Shah Kotla in capacity and area.
+A 50,000-capacity cricket stadium-cum-sports facility with 125 acres land will be built at Noida Expressway in Sector 152, which makes it bigger than Arun Jaitley Cricket Stadium in capacity and area.